-Bus – Trailways bus from Port Authority for about $30.
+- Bus: Trailways bus from Port Authority for about $30.

-Driving – About 2 hours north of NYC by car.
+- Driving: About 2 hours north of NYC by car.

-Hudson Valley & Catskill Hikes Day Trip Near NYC
+13. Hudson Valley & Catskill Hikes Day Trip Near NYC

-Storm King Art Center, NY
+15. Storm King Art Center, NY

-Storm King Art Center is renown as one of the world’s leading sculpture parks for 50+ years.
+Storm King Art Center is renowned as one of the world’s leading sculpture parks for 50+ years.
 Just one hour driving from NYC, this art center offers 500 acres of rolling hills, meadows, and tree-lined woodlands that will make you think you’re in another country.

 The combination of natural beauty and stunning modern art makes for the perfect cultural, outdoors, and social distancing experience.
 This is a must-visit day trip from NYC for art lovers.

 This region in the Hudson Valley makes it easy to add other unique experiences into your day trip out of NYC: